WSS-EA-Cloud-DevOps/azure-vm-extension-scripts/README.md

 This repository contains Bash scripts that are executed after a VM deployment.

-Scripts are downloaded directly from a new VM and executed.
+Scripts are downloaded directly from **master branch** by a new VM and executed.